open-mmlab/mmdetection3d/docs/datasets/kitti_det.md

 ### Create KITTI dataset

 By Creating KITTI point cloud data, we load the raw point cloud data and generate the relevant annotations including object labels and bounding boxes.
 We also generate all single training objects' point cloud in KITTI dataset and save them as `.bin` files in `data/kitti/kitti_gt_database`.
-Meanwhile `.pkl` info files are also generated for train or validation.Subsequently, create KITTI data by running
+Meanwhile `.pkl` info files are also generated for train or validation.
+Subsequently, create KITTI data by running

 ```bash
 mkdir ./data/kitti/ && mkdir ./data/kitti/ImageSets